 Electric Bus & Electric Truck Charging

 Due to their large size, electric busses and trucks need 50kW – 200kW or even higher to get charged up.
 There is also no option to charge in a home setting, so bus charge stations usually need to be installed at bus depots.
-This means that these stations need to be able to handle large load requirements ranging from 2MW to 5MW according to this article.
+This means that these stations need to be able to handle large load requirements ranging from 2MW to 5MW.
 As technology advances, charge times for large vehicles like busses and trucks are getting faster and faster in order to get them back on the road as soon as possible.
-Some systems can charge up a bus for a 30 mile run in as little as 10 minutes, as described in this article.
+Some systems can charge up a bus for a 30 mile run in as little as 10 minutes.

 Scooters & Bike Charging